 Pumpkin seeds, sunflower seeds, sesame seeds, poppy seeds, chia seeds--these are delicious homemade oat crackers filled with healthy seeds!
 Made with a base of rolled oats, these vegan multi-seed crackers are delicious with soup and they make a perfect addition to a grazing appetizer board.

-These Super Seedy Snack Crackers are packed full of healthy seeds.
-They’re a sturdy cracker to enjoy on their own, with soup, or spread with cream cheese, goat cheese or even nut butters.
+These Snack Crackers are packed full of healthy seeds.
+Enjoy these sturdy multi-seed crackers on their own, with soup, or spread with cream cheese, goat cheese, or even nut butters.

 I discovered this recipe in Bon Appetit.
 I was skeptical at first, imagining it might result in crumbly crackers and scattered seeds.
 Not the case!
 These seedy snack crackers hold together beautifully and no, they don't taste like cardboard.
 They're remarkably yummy!

 I adapted the original recipe slightly by adding nutritional yeast.
 I also reworked the instructions to describe how I made sure these would not break and fall apart as soon as they came out of the oven!

 Start with a base of rolled oats (certified gluten-free, if necessary) then add your favourite seeds!
 Adapt this recipe to make it your own.
 For example, if you don't care for poppy seeds, leave them out!

 Pumpkin seeds, sunflower seeds, sesame seeds, poppy seeds, chia seeds--these are super seedy snack crackers!
 You can add any combination of seeds you like, as long as the total amount is the same.

 Nutritional yeast (not to be confused with regular yeast) tastes a little like Parmesan cheese.
 It adds lots of flavour to these crackers.

 You can easily make them gluten-free by using certified gluten-free oats, if necessary.